 The group is co-facilitated by a CHF Secretariat member and a consumer, selected by a nomination process.
 The group is advisory to CHF, with final decisions remaining with the CHF Board.

+Meetings will take place on the third Thursday of each month at 16:00 (AEST/AEDT).
 At this stage, the group will not generally meet face-to-face.
-The intention is to use a mixture of online forums (SharePoint) and videoconferencing (using Zoom).
+The intention is to use a mixture of online forums (SharePoint) and videoconferencing (Microsoft Teams).
 Training and support for people not familiar with either of these will be offered.

 The time commitment is to attend monthly meetings via videoconference, read documents and contribute to discussion during and between meetings.
 Initially the group will operate for 12 months.
 Membership is free.
 No sitting fees or reimbursement is offered to participants.